MERLOT: Professional Involvement

-MERLOT has been particularly influential in the development of online education and has been successful in, "developing a professional evaluation model to promote scholarship of teaching in the universities."
+MERLOT has been particularly influential in the development of online education and has been successful in, "developing a professional evaluation model to promote scholarship in teaching in the universities."
 MERLOT hosts one of the world's largest collections of Open textbooks through the Open Textbook Project in collaboration with student-run Public Interest Research Groups.
 In addition, MERLOT has been cited as one of the most effective electronic portals for health care information.

 MERLOT has been influential as a model in the development of other online communities and resource repositories, including innovative collaborations with IBM and the National Learning Infrastructure Initiative (an Educause program), and as an important tool for educational reform (especially in STEM fields).
 MERLOT has itself become the subject of much research.

 MERLOT Volunteer Staff

-Members of MERLOT communities are vital to its success.
-Community Members help grow the MERLOT collection by contributing materials, and adding assignments and comments.
+Community Members help grow the MERLOT collection by contributing materials and adding assignments and comments.
 Additionally, they introduce others in the discipline to MERLOT by presenting at conferences, authoring articles about MERLOT, and encouraging others to use and contribute to MERLOT.

 Volunteer community Members work with MERLOT staff to develop policies and practices that govern MERLOT's operations.
 These volunteers are member of Editorial Boards and Project Directors.

 Editorial Boards

-Editorial boards are the cornerstones of MERLOT.
-They lead the development of MERLOT's discipline communities.
 There is one Editorial Board for each community, composed of an Editor, Associate Editors and Peer Reviewers.

 Editors, Associate Editors, and peer reviewers are nominated by System Partners, Campus Partners, and the MERLOT Management Team.
-Many peer reviewers are those who volunteer their own time to review for MERLOT.
-All MERLOT editorial board members are faculty with: